RafalUrniaz/HeatMap4kmeRs/README.md

 ## Documentation and tutorials

-The documentation is included in the package.
+The documentation and tutorials are included in the package.